CTS technology can be used for efficient grid connections from onshore and offshore wind farms.

 Additionally, individual wind turbines are interconnected by so-called array cables that can run for dozens of kilometres within wind farms.

-CTS can play a significant role to accommodate connection of wind resources.
+CTS can play a significant role in accommodating the connection of wind resources.

-Many countries across the world consider wind energy as a key energy source for decarbonisation.
-In the UK, government has been increasing its ambition for offshore wind energy each year, announcing goals to deliver 50GW by 2030.
+Many countries worldwide consider wind energy as a key energy source for decarbonisation.
+In the UK, the government has been increasing its ambition for offshore wind energy each year, announcing goals to deliver 50GW by 2030.

 Benefits of CTS for Wind Energy

-CTS lowering transmission losses up to 20% while increasing revenue and delivering more value to wind developers
+CTS lowers transmission losses by up to 20% while increasing revenue and delivering more value to wind developers.

-Lower cross section reduces leakage of current that often limits the utilisation of cable during low wind speed – this can increase the wind farm annual output by up to 20%
+A lower cross-section reduces current leakage that often limits cable utilisation during low wind speed – this can increase the wind farm’s annual output by up to 20%.

-When wind power integrates with offshore load such as oil & gas or carbon capture and storage, CTS removes requirements for power factor correction thus reducing the amount of equipment on platforms and therefore maintenance needs
+When wind power integrates with offshore loads such as oil and gas or carbon capture and storage, CTS removes requirements for power factor correction, thus reducing the amount of equipment on platforms and, therefore, maintenance needs.

-Less use of copper reduces the carbon footprint of wind energy and preserves the environment that could be damaged by mining minerals
+Using less copper reduces the carbon footprint of wind energy and preserves the environment that mining minerals could damage.

-CTS cable can deliver the same power by lower cross section reducing costs of cable up to 30% therefore reducing CO2 emissions
+CTS cable can provide the same power by lower cross-section, reducing cable costs by up to 30% and reducing CO2 emissions.

-Offshore wind power export by high voltage CTS cable can cost-effectively deliver power by AC, avoiding expensive and high maintenance HVDC converters
+Offshore wind power exported by high voltage CTS cable can deliver power by AC cost-effectively, avoiding expensive and high-maintenance HVDC converters.

-Lower heat losses reduce thermal effects on marine life and environment, speeding up the consent process for new connections
+Lower heat losses reduce thermal effects on marine life and the environment, speeding up the consent process.